 You can also go for a Series EE bond that doesn’t take inflation into account, but ensures that after 20 years your original investment will double.
-The interest rate for a Series I bond won’t change.
+Essentially, you buy these bonds at half their face value and the treasury guarantees they reach face value in 20 years, The interest rate for a Series I bond won’t change.
 Interest for EE bonds, however, is variable.
 Until the end of April 2015, you’re earning interest for the year at 0.10 percent.

 With either type of savings bond, you’re buying them at face value.
 That means that if you spend $100 on a savings bond, you can expect to get back at least $100.

 There are other benefits to buying savings bonds besides their low cost and low risk.
 They make great gifts for picky people who can’t seem to decide what they want for their birthdays.
 You could even prevent someone from taking out a heap of student loans by using a savings bond as a future college fund.
 And if you’re looking for a tax break, get excited.
 You won’t have to pay any local or state taxes on the interest you earn – and you can hold off on paying federal taxes until you’re ready to pocket the money from the bond.